apaladines-techconsulting/Interview_Questions/README.md

+# Posible Questions for an iOS developer (it doesn't mean this is all you have to know).
 # Elevator Speech:

 Hello, I'm Andres, an accomplished iOS Developer with over 8 years of experience crafting refined mobile applications.
 My track record includes 5 published and successful apps, showcasing my experience in Objective-C, UIKit and SwiftUI.